lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 Bishops may counsel members to seek help from Church addiction recovery programs and from qualified medical and mental health professionals.

 Pornography use is becoming increasingly common.
-Intensive use can become a compulsion or, in very rare cases, an addiction.
 Whether pornography use is intensive or occasional, it is harmful.
 It drives away the Spirit.
 It weakens the ability to draw on power that comes from keeping covenants.
 It also harms precious relationships.